A $1.5 Trillion Tidal Wave is About to Flood this Tiny Sector in the Next Decade

 At $200 per meter, this contract alone could add $44 million to the firm’s bottom line, triple what it earned last quarter.
 Add it all up, and it’s easy to understand why General Electric (NYSE: GE) believes this one market could generate $12 billion in annual sales within the next five years.

-Virtually every major player with an in this high-stakes game can be found in the new fund’s portfolio I mentioned earlier.
+Virtually every major player with an interest in this high-stakes game can be found in the new fund’s portfolio I mentioned earlier.
 It’s the FT Nasdaq Clean Edge Smart Grid (Nasdaq: GRID) ETF.
 Some of the holdings are conglomerates like GE and Siemens (NYSE: SI) with other lines of business, but I like the fact that 80% of the fund’s assets have been reserved for pure-play specialists like iTron.

 Action to Take –> GRID is uniquely positioned to cash in on the wave of funding that will soon inundate the relatively small smart-grid sector.
 But there is enough diversity among the fund’s holdings to ensure that shareholders also have exposure to other sub-sectors of the green energy movement.